 - An African model of leadership is vital for achieving the most favourable development outcomes for Africa.

-The Institute is an independent government agency established by the Government of Tanzania and supported by the government of Finland.
+The Institute is a government agency established by the Government of Tanzania and supported by the Government of Finland.

 A prosperous, equitable and sustainable Africa.

 To inspire and equip African leaders to deliver inclusive and sustainable solutions.